wso2/docs-choreo-dev/en/docs/manage-databases-and-caches/add-choreo-managed-databases-and-caches-to-the-marketplace.md

     - If you want to use the default super admin credentials, select **Add Super Admin Credentials** and specify appropriate values for each of the fields.
 8. Click **Save**.

-## Step 2: Add the database or cache to the Internal Marketplace
+## Step 2: Add the database or cache to the Marketplace

-- On the **Databases** tab, click +Add corresponding to the database you want to add to the Internal Marketplace.
+- On the **Databases** tab, click +Add corresponding to the database you want to add to the Marketplace.

-Once the database is added to the Internal Marketplace, it can be consumed via a connection.
+Once the database is added to the Marketplace, it can be consumed via a connection.
 For details on creating a connection to a Choreo-managed database, see [Create a connection to a database](../develop-components/sharing-and-reusing/create-a-connection.md).

 For details on using a database connection in your component, see [Use a Database Connection in Your Component](../develop-components/sharing-and-reusing/use-a-database-connection-in-your-component.md).